 At that Ranma explained about the police, which caused Gabriel to blink in surprise then sigh.
 “I should probably try to organize a few divisions of the Church’s best memory modifiers to erase the memories of every normal human who knows about this, but I suppose that in modern times there are just too many ways and means that people can come into contact with the supernatural.
 If you’re certain that these policemen and women won’t make it become common knowledge?
 The Church believes, as do the other powers, that humanity as a whole becoming aware of the supernatural would cause quite a lot of harm, chaos and confusion.”
 Though it pained her to admit that, even the Church moved better in the shadows then they would if the world became aware of the supernatural and their dealings.

 “They’ll keep it a secret, though maybe not in the same way you lot seem to, with all those memory modifying spells a yours.”
 Ranma said.
-A second later he leaped down to land next to Saeko and the others, including Kiba and Koneko who had arrived quickly after Saeko’s call.
+A second later, he leaped down to land next to Saeko and the others, including Kiba and Koneko who had arrived quickly after Saeko’s call.
 She smiled at him and the newcomer, whose appearance and arrival made both Rika and her partner stare.

 Rika was not used to feeling like she was unattractive in comparison to another woman.
 Oh, she knew in certain physical parts she couldn’t stack up to other women.
 Her girlfriend Shizuka for damn sure had her beat in the boobs department, though to be fair she had every other woman Rika had ever met or seen even in pictures beat in that area.
 But in overall looks, it was very rare for Rika to feel she was playing second fiddle.